Glioma Cellular Genetics Resource

 Glioma-cellular-resource

 Glioblastoma is the most common and aggressive form of adult brain cancer and is a strategic priority for Edinburgh Cancer Research.
-Recurrent genetic and epigenetic perturbations in glioma have now been fully catalogued, but research has been hampered by a lack of open-access and well annotated patient-derived preclinical models.
+Recurrent genetic and epigenetic perturbations in glioma have now been fully catalogued, but research has been hampered by a lack of open-access and well-annotated patient-derived preclinical models.
 These will be vital to identify critical therapeutic targets and for use in drug discovery and development.